abravalheri/validate-pyproject/docs/schemas.rst

 ``tool`` table
 ==============

-According to PEP 518, tools can define their own configuration inside ``pyproject.toml`` by using custom subtables under ``tool``.
+According to :pep:`518`, tools can define their own configuration inside ``pyproject.toml`` by using custom subtables under ``tool``.

 In ``validate-pyproject``, schemas for these subtables can be specified